unixwzrd/unixwzrd.github.io/html/_posts/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 ## Current State

-At the source snapshot used for this article, I have deterministic source inventory, stable source IDs and content fingerprints, manifest-backed processing state, model-free dialogue extraction, bounded batches, retained rejection history, pending-note refresh, and source-date log archiving.
-The repository includes focused regressions for repeated inventory, dialogue filtering, Markdown preservation, filename-collision avoidance, refresh behavior, discard idempotence, reviewed approval, privacy-safe linking, and copy-and-truncate archival.
-Project records also show periodic inventory and bounded nightly extraction running in the private environment, including a corrected filename-collision defect and successful rerun.
-During technical review, the focused offline regressions for inventory, conversation extraction, knowledge review, and source-date archival passed again.
-No public intake artifact has been released.
+At the source snapshot used for this article, LLM-Wiki inside Main Vault is the human-readable document authority, with iCloud providing synchronization rather than retrieval policy.
+The private environment has deterministic inventory, stable source IDs and fingerprints, manifest-backed state, model-free dialogue extraction, bounded batches, retained rejection history, pending-note refresh, and source-date archival.
+Deterministic maintenance runs as supervised scripts rather than agent heartbeats.
+Focused regressions cover reruns, dialogue filtering, Markdown preservation, collision avoidance, refresh, discard idempotence, reviewed approval, privacy-safe linking, and copy-and-truncate archival.
+No public intake or scheduler artifact has been released.

 ## Next Work